 Everyone is an individual and no person is the same.
 That’s the beauty of it!

 But let’s talk about the connection between mental illness and endometriosis.
 When you hurt yourself you feel it.
 It is your brain that receives this message and within its response, sends a reply with the pain attachment.

-I’m a big believer that childhood trauma, negative experiences and later on mental illness, play a big part in the structure of a chronic illness.
-I base it not only on my wife’s example but also other women who suffer from endometriosis.
+I’m a big believer that childhood trauma, negative experiences, and later on mental illness, play a big part in the structure of a chronic illness.
+I base it not only on my wife’s example but also on other women who suffer from endometriosis.

 M was very scared, I guess she didn’t expect my acceptance.
 She was surprised to hear my answer – I didn’t mind.
 Short and simple.

-It didn’t bother me, that she suffered from depression, anxiety, Obsessive-Compulsive Disorder, an eating disorder and about the Prozac she had been taking since her teenage years.
+It didn’t bother me, that she suffered from depression, anxiety, Obsessive-Compulsive Disorder, an eating disorder, and the Prozac she had been taking since her teenage years.
 She was my girlfriend.
 I didn’t see the illness or pills, I saw M.

 Fast forward 13 years, M won the battle with her anxiety, panic attacks, and depression.
 But what was to come, changed her life forever.